-A Fluxonium is a system where we have in parallel a capacitor, an inductor and a Josephson Junction, when the energies of each of the elements are, in comparison with one another, $E_J>E_C>E_L$.
+The Fluxonium system is a circuit where we have in parallel a capacitor, an inductor and a Josephson junction, when the energies of each of the elements are, in comparison with one another, $E_J>E_C>E_L$.
 An analogy between the periodic quantum Rabi model presented in the main text and a superconducting fluxonium system \cite{Pechenezhskiy2020} can be shown in the following.
 In principle, we only have one active node, \textit{a}.
 The equations of the flux going through this node are:

 where $\Phi_{\mathrm{clas}}$ is the external magnetic flux going through the spire defined by the Josephson junction and the inductor.
 From these equations we can propose the following Lagrangian:

 With this we are already in situation of obtaining the Hamiltonian: